dhrubo55/personal-blog/content/posts/day96-part2.md

 ## 1. CyclicBarrier: Multi-Phase Processing

-**The Problem:** Processing a large dataset in three phases: Extract → Transform → Load.
-Each phase must complete across all threads before the next phase starts.
+**The Problem:** You're processing a large dataset in three phases: Extract → Transform → Load.
+Each phase must finish across all threads before the next begins.

-This is perfect for batch processing scenarios where work happens in distinct phases.
-Unlike CountDownLatch which is one-shot, CyclicBarrier resets after each phase, making it ideal for iterative workflows.
+Use CyclicBarrier for batch processing with distinct phases.
+Unlike CountDownLatch (one-shot), CyclicBarrier resets after each phase.
+This makes iterative processing simple.

 **The Solution:** Synchronized phase transitions with CyclicBarrier.